Points of interest in Kiev

-Khreshchatyk is the most famous and busiest street in Kyiv.
+Khreshchatyk is the most famous and busiest street in Kiev.
 It is a wide boulevard with plenty of chestnut trees.
 It is hard to believe that a valley and a river surrounded by forest were at the very same place two centuries ago.
 Nowadays it stretches from European square to Besarabska square and contains trade buildings, bank departments and luxurious hotels.

 Address: Khreshchatyk str.

 The Museum of Art named after Bohdan and Varvara Khanenko was founded on the basis of their private collection.
 The museum is also known as the Museum of Western and Oriental Art.
 Now it keeps one of the best collections of foreign art in Ukraine.
 Since 1919, the number of exhibits has been 13 times increased, from 1,250 to nearly 17,000 artworks.